 24. Truth or Dare / I Have Never / Would You Rather?

 These classic party games are perfect for playing on Zoom because they don’t require any props or materials – all you need is your imagination (and maybe a shot of liquid courage).
 They’re guaranteed to get some laughs out of your friends, and they might even help you get to know them better too.

-Social anxiety can make it difficult to interact with others, but Zoom provides a great way to connect with loved ones from the comfort of your own home.
-And with these zoom games, you can have fun and bond with your friends without ever having to leave your couch.
+Zoom provides a great way to connect with loved ones from the comfort of your own home.
+And with these Zoom games, you can have fun and bond with your friends without ever having to leave your couch.
 So go ahead and give one (or all) of them a try!

 Related Posts about Zoom Games